 Emily Tellez LMT, NCTMB, AMTA Member

-Emily is a graduate of the Potomac Massage Training Institute.
-She practices Swedish, Deep Tissue, Hot Stones and SEVA (a 16 point acupressure stress relief protocol).
+Emily is a graduate of the Potomac Massage Training Institute (2010).
+She practices Swedish, deep tissue, hot stones, Integrative Reflexology and Soul Lightening Acupressure.
+There is a special 16 point acupressure protocol called SEVA that Emily practices for delivering stress relief.
+It was originally developed for the 9/11 first responders and has been applied for stress relief internationally.
 Emily combines different techniques in each session to meet each individual client’s needs.
 She believes in connecting mind, body and spirit when she works and making the client feel cared for and respected.
-She holds a Master’s degree in Fine Art and works as an art handler for a private company that services local art museums.
-Emily sees her work as a massage therapist as yet another art form that serves other people.
+She also holds a Master’s degree in Fine Art and works as an art handler for a private company that services local art museums.

 James Foulkes, RYT500